Queensland tolls are deducted from your account as you travel.

-If you travel on a Brisbane toll road without an account or pass, you can pay for your travel by buying a pass within 3 days of your first trip.
-If you don't organise to pay within 3 days, a toll invoice with additional fees will be sent to the vehicle's registered owner.
+If you travel on a Queensland toll road without an account or pass, you can pay for your travel by buying a pass within 5 days of your first trip.
+If you don't organise to pay within 5 days, a toll invoice with additional fees will be sent to the vehicle's registered owner.

-Brisbane's Linkt network comprises 70 km of toll roads linking the greater Brisbane area.
-The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway and Western Freeway and helps you avoid city traffic congestion.
+Queensland's toll roads form an 81km integrated network of tolled roads, bridges and tunnels that provides greater connectivity, efficiency and reliability across the greater Brisbane and Toowoomba areas.
+The network connects Brisbane's Bruce Highway, Pacific Motorway, Ipswich Motorway, Western Freeway and Toowoomba Bypass and helps you avoid city traffic congestion.

 Toll roads are roads that drivers must pay to use.
 In Australia, all toll roads are electronically tolled meaning there are no cash booths.
 How much you pay depends on the section of road you're travelling on and the class of vehicle you're driving.